 This Article is the first to propose that public nuisance law can provide a path forward in conceptualizing the role of EPIL and reconciling EPIL with the tort discourse.
 Unlike traditional tort law that focuses on discrete and individualized injuries, public nuisance law provides a tort-based cause of action to address harm to the public interest including harm to the public interest in a clean environment.
-Recognizing the difficulties in adapting tort law to public injuries, U.S. scholars are less bothered by the unique characteristics of public nuisance law.
+Recognizing the difficulties in adapting tort law to public nuisance law.
 While they may perceive it as an anomaly in tort law, U.S. scholars are more interested in exploiting public nuisance law's utility in practice.
 This Part explores the basic contours of public nuisance law with an emphasis on its gap-filling role in a modern era dominated by comprehensive environmental statutes, which sets the stage for the discussion of why public nuisance law serves as a better model than the citizen suit for constructing the emerging EPIL in Part IV.